Diphosphorus tetraiodide: Synthesis and structure

 It can also be obtained by treating phosphorus trichloride and potassium iodide in anhydrous conditions.

+Another synthesis route involves combining phosphonium iodide with iodine in a solution of carbon disulfide.
+An advantage of this route is that the resulting product is virtually free of impurities.

 The compound adopts a centrosymmetric structure with a P-P bond of 2.230 Å.